-Is there anything you can do to prevent ACL injury in your dog?
+Is there anything you can do to prevent cruciate ligament injury in your dog?

 Prevention is always the best treatment for any injury or disease.
-Recovery from an ACL injury will take anywhere from four to six months out of your dog’s active life and an unstable joint will contribute to the development of arthritis.
+For example, recovery from a CCL injury will take anywhere from four to six months out of your dog’s active life, and an unstable joint will contribute to the development of arthritis.

 What is a ligament?

 A ligament is a band of tough connective tissue that connects bones and supports a joint.
-Ligaments keep bones in their place while providing enough flexibility to allow the joint to move.
-Think of them as very strong rubber bands.
+Ligaments help keep bones in their place while providing enough flexibility to allow the joint to move.
+Think of them as powerful rubber bands.